Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: Introduction

 \section{Introduction}

-The \textsc{$\mathcal G$-Vertex Deletion} problem, which, for a graph class $\mathcal G$, asks whether a given graph $G$ can be turned into a graph $G' \in \mathcal G$ by deleting at most $k$ vertices, arguably counts to the most pervasive and general graph theoretical problems.
-In this work, we focus on the class of \emph{biclique-free} graphs, which has received considerable attention from algorithmic perspectives \cite{DBLP:journals/jcss/LokshtanovMPRS18,DBLP:journals/siamdm/EibenKMPS19,DBLP:journals/tcs/TelleV19,DBLP:conf/stacs/FabianskiPST19,DBLP:journals/algorithmica/AboulkerBKS23,DBLP:conf/stacs/KoanaKNS22}.
+The \textsc{$\mathcal G$-Vertex Deletion} problem, which, for a graph class $\mathcal G$, asks whether a given graph $G$ can be turned into a graph $G' \in \mathcal G$ by deleting at most $k$ vertices, is arguably one of the most pervasive and general graph theoretical problems.
+In this work, we focus on the class of \emph{biclique-free} graphs, which has received considerable attention from algorithmic perspectives \citep{DBLP:journals/jcss/LokshtanovMPRS18,DBLP:journals/siamdm/EibenKMPS19,DBLP:journals/tcs/TelleV19,DBLP:conf/stacs/FabianskiPST19,DBLP:journals/algorithmica/AboulkerBKS23,DBLP:conf/stacs/KoanaKNS22}.
 For $i, j \in \NN$, let $K_{i,j}$ denote the complete bipartite graph on $i$ vertices on one side and $j$ vertices on the other side.
 We consider the following problem.

 \problemdef{Biclique Free Vertex Deletion (\BFVD)} {An undirected graph~$G$ and $i,j,k \in \NN$, $i \le j$.} {Does there exist a subset~$V' \subseteq V$ with~$|V'|\leq k$ such that~$G - V'$ does not contain any~$K_{i,j}$ as a (not necessarily induced) subgraph?}